Please select type of registration first.

 Your choice of afternoon workshops include:

-- Internal Parasite Control - sustainable internal parasite control program with Dr. Steve Hart (1:30p ONLY).
+- Internal Parasite Control - sustainable internal parasite control program with Dr. Charlotte Clifford-Rathert (1:30 p.m.
+ONLY).

-- Basic Herd Health - herd health program including vaccinations, injection sites, and approved drugs with Dr. Lionel Dawson (2:30 and 3:30 only).
+- Basic Herd Health - herd health program including vaccinations, injection sites, and approved drugs with Dr. Lionel Dawson (1:30 p.m. and 2:30 p.m.
+ONLY).